 Some time before 1853, trappers and traders entered the San Luis Valley (west of the Crestones) and saw some resemblance between the Crestone Group (The Needle, the Peak, and Kit Carson) and the three Tetons of Wyoming, which were the best known mountains of the west.
 Thus, the Crestone Group is called the Trois Tetons on the Wheeler Survey’s maps of 1877 and 1879.

 Our brown porter combines British Maris Otter and German Vienna malts with Belgian chocolate and German medium crystal malts to give it a rich brown color.
 Not as dark as a stout, just “massively brown”.
 Flaked barley adds a good head to any pour.

-Ranked 2nd out of 53 at 14,421 feet – Elevation gain 4,500 – 14.5 miles round distance
+Ranked 2nd out of 58 at 14,421 feet – Elevation gain 4,500 – Distance: 14.5 miles – Rating: Moderate, Class 2

 The mountain was named for its shape and size, and was known by its current name before 1873.
 The Hayden and Wheeler U.S. Government Surveys both referred to the mountain as Mt.
 Massive.
 Over the years, there have been numerous unsuccessful attempts to change the mountain’s name from Massive to alternatives such as McKinley, Gannett, or Churchill.

 Berry Infused Imperial Milk Stout